[HISTORY: Adopted by the Council of the City of Schenectady 6-16-1986 by Ord. No. 86-43. Amendments noted where applicable.]

-The Affirmative Action Advisory Board is also empowered to conduct citywide public hearing on affirmative action issues of interest to the public.
+The Affirmative Action Advisory Board is also empowered to conduct Citywide public hearings on affirmative action issues of interest to the public.

-The Board shall be composed of nine members who are representative of the community; two members representing women's interests, one member representing hispanic interest, two members representing minority interests, one member representing the disabled interests, one member representing veterans' interests, and two additional members who are sensitive to the problems of intergroup relations and represent various segments of the city.
+The Board shall be composed of seven to nine members who are representative of the community: one to two members representing women's interests, one member representing Hispanic interest, one to two members representing minority interests, one member representing the disabled interests, one member representing veterans' interests, and two additional members who are sensitive to the problems of intergroup relations and represent various segments of the City.
 Appointments shall be to three-year terms on staggered bases.
 Four members will be considered a quorum if the Board has seven members, and five members shall be considered a quorum if the Board has eight or nine members.

 Current job specifications shall be reviewed and evaluated by the EEO Director in conjunction with the Personnel Director and reviewed by the department head to ensure compliance with all federal, state and local laws and this policy on a regular basis.
 The EEO Director shall report the findings to the appropriate agency heads.

 The EEO Director shall participate in a comprehensive recruitment program to meet the employment goals of this plan.
 Special efforts shall be made to recruit females and minorities for those job categories in which they are under utilized.